extremed1/DataCamp-SQL-Projects/README.md

 # DataCamp-SQL-Projects
-Code for unguided sql datacamp projects
+Jupyter Notebook files containing code for each SQL unguided project is provided.